microsoft/CCF/sphinx/source/quickstart/build.rst

 Building CCF
 ============

-Once you have cloned the CCF repository, that you have setup your VM and installed all dependencies (see :ref:`Requirements`), you will be able to successfully build and run all tests that will deploy a local CCF network.
+Once you have cloned the CCF repository, setup your VM and installed all dependencies (see :ref:`Requirements`), you will be able to successfully build and run the CCF test suite that will deploy a local CCF network.

-Building from sources
+Building from Sources
 ---------------------

-To build CCF from sources on a SGX-enabled, run the following:
+To build CCF from sources on a SGX-enabled machine, run the following:

 .. code-block:: bash